port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/full-kubernetes-exporter.md

 - [Helm](https://helm.sh) must be installed to use the chart.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started;
-- The `jq` command must installed on your system
+- The `jq` command must installed
+- The `yq` command must installed
+- The `kubectl` command must be installed

 The script will install the helm chart to the Kubernetes cluster which is currently in kubectl context.
 To view the context name of the cluster the exporter will be installed on, run: